-Actions Planned - The District intends to review policies, procedures, and transaction cycles, and work with the District's financial auditors to review specific weaknesses identified during the annual audit and actions needed to eliminate or mitigate this internal control weakness.
+Actions Planned - The District's Business Manager intends to review policies, procedures, and transaction cycles, and work with the District's financial auditors to review specific weaknesses identified during the annual audit and actions needed to eliminate or mitigate this internal control weakness.

-Official Responsible - Kerstin Quigley, Business Manager.
+Official Responsible - The District's Business Manager, Kerstin Quigley.

-Planned Completion Date - June 30, 2022.
+Planned Completion Date - June 30, 2024.

-Disagreement With or Explanation of Finding - The District is in agreement with this finding.
+Disagreement with or Explanation of Finding - There is no disagreement with the finding.

-Plan to Monitor - The Business Manager and the Superintendent will make the entire business office aware of its objective to address this condition and supervise the progress of planned actions during the year.
+Plan to Monitor - The District's Business Manager, Kerstin Quigley will make the entire business services office aware of its objective to address this condition and supervise the progress of planned actions during the year.

-Schedule of Findings and Recommendations (continued) Year Ended June 30, 2021
+Schedule of Findings and Responses (continued) Year Ended June 30, 2023